Hysteroscopy and curettage

 Vaginal repair and urethral slings

-Vaginal repair is performed for women with symptomatic vaginal prolapse.
-Vaginal prolapse is often associated with dragging pelvic discomfort, urinary incontinence, constipation and faecal or flatal incontinence.
-Urethral slings are performed for women who have urinary stress incontinence but may not have overt signs of anterior vaginal prolapse.
-Some women with urinary stress incontinence can have a vaginal repair, sub urethral sling or both procedures performed at the same time.
+Vaginal repair is performed to treat symptomatic vaginal prolapse, which is associated with urinary incontinence, dragging pelvic discomfort, constipation and flatal incontinence.
+On the other hand, Urethral slings are performed to treat urinary stress incontinence, which may not necessarily be accompanied by signs of anterior vaginal prolapse.
+In some cases, women suffering from urinary stress incontinence can have sub urethral sling and vaginal repair performed at the same time.